AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextNode.md

 • `get` **text**(): `string`

 The text string content which is partially *or* fully displayed in this TextNode "frame."
-WARNING: If a piece of text content is split across several TextNodes, *each* TextNode's `text` getter will return the *entire* text content string.
+WARNING: If a piece of text content flows across several TextNodes, *each* TextNode's `text` getter will return the *entire* text content string.

 #### Deprecated

-- Use `TextNode.fullContent.text` instead
+- Use the text getter on [TextContentModel](TextContentModel.md) instead.
+Access it via `TextNode.fullContent.text`.

 • `set` **text**(`textContent`): `void`

-Sets the text content of the text node.
+Sets the text content of the TextNode.
-WARNING: If a piece of text content is split across several TextNodes, *each* TextNode's `text` setter will sets the *entire* text content string.
+WARNING: If a piece of text content flows across several TextNodes, *each* TextNode's `text` setter will sets the *entire* text content string.

 #### Deprecated

-- Use `TextNode.fullContent.text` instead
+- Use the text setter on [TextContentModel](TextContentModel.md) instead.
+Access it via `TextNode.fullContent.text`.

 #### Parameters